BloomTech-Labs/Labs25-Human_Rights_First-TeamC-DS/README.md

         ├── test_predict.py
         └── test_viz.py
 ```

+`requirements.txt` is where you add Python packages that your app requires.
+Then run `docker-compose build` to re-build your Docker image.

 `app/main.py` is where you edit your app's title and description, which are displayed at the top of the your automatically generated documentation.
 This file also configures "Cross-Origin Resource Sharing", which you shouldn't need to edit.